Last Updated on February 18, 2023

 Fluffy Frenchies, just like normal French Bulldogs, are prone to obesity and should not be allowed to free feed.

-These dogs require between one and one a half cups of food each day.
+These dogs require between one and one and a half cups of food each day.
 Their meals should be split into two to get enough calories to sustain them.
 These stubborn dogs will also benefit from a healthy routine.

 Are Fluffy Frenchies Healthy Dogs?